adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 ## Usage

-The best way to use this plugin is to add it to a Maven project producing a `container` package.
+The usage of this plugin depends on the AEM project structure.
+For most projects the best way to use this plugin is to add it to a Maven project producing a `container` package (aka `all` package).
 For example if you are using a project structure similar to the [AEM Archetype](https://github.com/adobe/aem-project-archetype) then this is the `all` module.

 Enable the plugin by listing it in the `build->plugins` section of the module.